jacob-torres/Xetra-Data-Pipeline/_posts/2020-12-20-airbnb-prices.md

 The R2 score is a value between 0 and 1, representing the percentage of variance that was accurately predicted by the model.
 An R2 score of 0.05 means that the model was about 5% accurate ... so not very.

-Since I scored the model using a parameter of the validation function, rather than through the MSE package from SKLearn, the MSE is represented here as a negative number.
+Since we scored the model using a parameter of the validation function, rather than through the MSE package from SKLearn, the MSE is represented here as a negative number.
 This is a quirk of the scorer that is used.
 The MSE represents the average squared distance between the predicted and actual values, and thus must be a non-negative number.

 The above MSE indicates that the squared variance in predicted and actual data sums up to about 92 thousand, which represents quite a large gap between what the model "thought" the price was and the actual price of the listings.